ee-leaf

 A media bed aquaponics system planted with new lettuce seedlings.

-Leafy plants tend to grow best in aquaponics setups.
+What plants can you grow in an aquaponics system?
+Leafy plants tend to grow best.
 However, if you have enough fish, you might also be able to grow fruiting plants such as peppers and tomatoes.

-Here’s a list of some easy-to-grow plants for your system:
+Here’s a list of what plants grow in aquaponics setups:

 • Basil